-DDP file sets created by soundBlade HD, always in their enclosing folder, can be copied to any writable medium you choose, DVD-R or hard disk, for transport to your replicator.
-We recommend that a DVD be used.
+DDP file sets created by soundBlade SE, always in their enclosing folder, can be copied to any writable medium you choose, DVD-R or hard disk, for transport to your replicator.
 Check that the medium you choose has enough space to hold the file set.
-Also check with your replicator to determine which medium they prefer and whether they are even capable of using DDP as an premastering format.
+Also check with your replicator to determine which medium they can handle and whether they are even capable of using DDP as an premastering format.
 Many bargain companies are not ready to handle DDP deliveries so, we at Sonic Studio suggest you find a reputable facility that does accept DDP file sets of your valuable masters.